noahtren/animalcodenames/README.md

 # Animal Codenames
-UUIDs are nice for efficiency of storage, but sometimes you just want a quick, arbitrary identifier that is easy to tell apart from others.
+UUIDs are nice, but sometimes you just want a quick, arbitrary identifier that is easy to tell apart from others.
 What better way to do this than with colorful animals?